Sikorsky S-64 Skycrane lifting a commercial rooftop HVAC unit while rigging crew monitors the heavy lift operation

 Talk With a Heavy Lift Project Manager

-If you are facing heavy components, tough terrain, limited access, or a schedule that cannot slip, the Sikorsky S-64 Skycrane is built for exactly that kind of problem.
+If your project involves heavy components, difficult terrain, limited access, or a schedule that cannot slip, the Sikorsky S-64 Skycrane solves these challenges directly.

-Talk with a Fair Lifts Project Manager and we will review your lift requirements, site constraints, and timelines, then propose a flight and rigging plan designed to move faster, reduce ground complexity, and lower overall project cost.
+Talk with a Fair Lifts Project Manager to review your lift requirements, site constraints, and timeline.
+Our team will develop a flight and rigging plan that moves faster, reduces ground complexity, and lowers overall project cost.
 Call 1-800-318-8940 or contact our team to start planning your Skycrane heavy lift operation.